Setting up

 Ignoring the 2 'enclosure Grunts' (see below) who aren't terribly relevant, the potential enemies for the megabattle are as follows, for Heroic or lower:

-- In the first area there's 1 Elite, 2 Jackals and 7 Grunts (2 of which potentially man Shades).
+• In the first area there's 1 Elite, 2 Jackals and 7 Grunts.

-- Heading out of the first area, you meet 1 Elite, 2 Jackals and 6 Grunts (as long as Cortana finished saying "Stick to the higher ground to the right" before you entered the first area).
+• On the start of the path out of the first area, there's 1 Elite and 2 Grunts, then another 4 Grunts and 2 Jackals (all as long as Cortana finished saying "Stick to the higher ground to the right" before you entered the first area - else they don't seem to spawn).

-- On the raised land in the second area, there's a Shade Grunt and a Jackal, plus 2 Grunts on the right.
+• On the raised land in the second area, there's a Shade Grunt and a Jackal, plus 2 Grunts on the right.
 An Elite hides in a cave to the right, and another jumps down from the raised land.
-There are 4 Grunts near the tip of the raised land and another 2 further around.
+There are 4 Grunts near the tip of the raised land and 2 on the far side.

-- As you pass through the second area an Elite comes around the cliff path, and 3 Grunts are around the corner.
+• As you advance through the second area an Elite enters along the precarious cliff path, and there are 3 Grunts around the corner.

-- In the dustbowl area there are 2 Elites, 4 Jackals and 7 Grunts (3 on Shades).
+• In the dustbowl area there are 2 Elites, 4 Jackals and 7 Grunts (3 assigned to Shades).

 Counting enemies